TechwriterSSchmidt/Bring_Em_Home/README.md

 ### First Time Setup

-1. Power on the device
+1. **Power On**: Switch the device ON using the physical switch.
-2. Wait for GPS to acquire satellite lock (may take 1-5 minutes outdoors with clear sky view)
-3. Once GPS shows valid coordinates, **press and hold the external button for 2 seconds** to save your current position as "home"
+2. **Wait for GPS**: The device will automatically search for satellites.
+3. **Auto-Save**: As soon as a valid GPS fix is obtained, the current location is **automatically saved as Home**.
-4. The screen will flash green and show "HOME SAVED!"
+   - The screen will flash **GREEN** and show "HOME SET!".
+   - No button press is required.

 ### Navigation